 The Department of Slavic Languages & Literatures in its present form was created in 1968, with Reid (Lew) Micklesen as its first chair, followed in 1970 by Jack Haney and in 1977 by Davor Kapetanic.
 Karl Kramer assumed the chair in 1988 and held the position until 1998, with James Augerot replacing him as Acting Chair from December 1993 to September 1996.
 Jack Haney returned to the helm from 1998 to 2001, and was succeeded in November of that year by Galya Diment, who served as Chair through June 2012.
 In July 2012 Katarzyna Dziwirek became Chair.

-Bulgarian was first taught in 1965 and Romanian in 1970, and both these languages have been taught regularly from 1969-70, though every other year since the early 1990s.
-An intensive summer language program, introduced in 1952, now covers three and sometimes four years of Russian and, whenever possible, the first year of another Slavic language.
+Bulgarian was first taught in 1965 and Romanian in 1970, and both these languages were taught regularly from 1970 into the 2000s.
+An intensive summer language program, introduced in 1952, now covers two and sometimes three or four years of Russian and, whenever possible, the first year of another Slavic language.

 Since the introduction of graduate studies in 1954, 153 M.A. degrees and 62 doctorates have been awarded.